CodeNameKND14/Student-Grades-Analysis-Python/README.md

 #### Bottom Performing Schools (By Passing Rate)

-- Create a table that highlights the bottom 5 performing schools based on Overall Passing Rate.
+- Created a table that highlights the bottom 5 performing schools based on Overall Passing Rate.
 Include all of the same metrics as above.

 #### Math Scores by Grade

-- Create a table that lists the average Math Score for students of each grade level (9th, 10th, 11th, 12th) at each school.
+- Created a table that lists the average Math Score for students of each grade level (9th, 10th, 11th, 12th) at each school.

 #### Reading Scores by Grade

-- Create a table that lists the average Reading Score for students of each grade level (9th, 10th, 11th, 12th) at each school.
+- Created a table that lists the average Reading Score for students of each grade level (9th, 10th, 11th, 12th) at each school.

 #### Scores by School Spending

-- Create a table that breaks down school performances based on average Spending Ranges (Per Student).
-Use 4 reasonable bins to group school spending.
-Include in the table each of the following:
+- Createed a table that broke down school performances based on average Spending Ranges (Per Student).
+Used 4 reasonable bins to group school spending.
+Included in the table each of the following:

   - Average Math Score
   - Average Reading Score